dmylon/greek-gec-thesis/README.md

-# greek-gec-thesis
+# Development of a Grammatical Error Correction Model for the Greek Language

-A Grammatical Error Correction System for the Greek Language
+## Description